Hoshigami: Ruining Blue Earth Remix: Gameplay

 The "host character" (that performs Shoot) can deploy several party members to perform one devastating attack.
 In order to do this, the host must be placed next to an enemy and produce a Shoot attack into another playable character.
 Doing this will make the enemy shoot again in the direction that the second character is facing, increasing the damage done.
 If there is a third character placed one square away from the second that happens to be facing in a different direction, the enemy will be "shot" from the first, through the second, and out of the third, doing even more damage.
 If the player's characters are placed correctly, an enemy can be "shot" up to six times.

 In order to initiate a Session, the non-host characters must be put into Session Mode at the end of their turns.

-Religion and Skills

 There are six main religions in Hoshigami Remix.
 Each religion determines a character's stat growth, weapon proficiency, and which skills they can learn.

 There are also two secret religions, which can be unlocked by learning various skills from the other religions.

-Amu

-The spirit of fire that symbolizes power.
-A worshipper of Amu is proficient with swords and penalized when using bows and morning stars.
-In battle, Amu is vulnerable to Gote worshippers, and is strongest against Zenith.

-A worshipper of Amu cannot directly switch religions to Gote or Kashis.

-Ema

-The spirit of earth that symbolizes the mind.
-A worshipper of Ema becomes proficient with rings and penalized when using axes.
-In battle, Ema is vulnerable to Sonova worshippers, and is strongest against Gote.

-A worshipper of Ema cannot directly switch religions to Amu or Sonova.

-Sonova

-The spirit of force that symbolizes life.
-A worshipper of Sonova becomes proficient with axes and penalized when using knives and boomerangs.
-In battle, Sonova is vulnerable to Kashis worshippers, and is strongest against Ema.

-A worshipper of Sonova cannot directly switch religions to Gote or Kashis.

-Zeneth

-The spirit of water that symbolizes luck.
-A worshipper of Zeneth becomes proficient with spears and penalized when using swords.
-In battle, Zeneth is vulnerable to Amu worshippers, and is strongest against Kashis.

-A worshipper of Zeneth cannot directly switch religions to Amu or Sonova.

-Gote

-The spirit of lightning that symbolizes wisdom.
-A worshipper of Gote becomes proficient with bows and morning stars and penalized when using rings.
-In battle, Gote is vulnerable to Ema worshippers, and is strongest against Amu.

-A worshipper of Gote cannot directly switch religions to Ema or Zeneth.

-Kashis

-The spirit of wind that symbolizes speed.
-A worshipper of Kashis becomes proficient with knives and boomerangs and penalized when using spears.
-In battle, Kashis is vulnerable to Zeneth worshippers, and is strongest against Sonova.

-A worshipper of Kashis cannot directly switch religions to Ema or Zeneth.